-- 1. All permits issued by the District shall state the following: - (a) the name of the person to whom the permit is issued; - (b) the date the permit is issued; - (c) the date the permit is to expire; - (d) the conditions and restrictions, if any, placed on the location of the well, instantaneous rate, production capacity, and annual amount of withdrawal of groundwater; [Amended July 13, 2021] - (e) any other conditions or restrictions the District prescribes; - (f) the beneficial use for which the water will be produced, e.g., industrial, municipal, irrigation, etc.; and [Added August 12, 2014] - (g) any other information the District determines reasonably useful and beneficial. - 2.
-The owner of a well that will have a maximum pumping rate that equals or exceeds 500 gpm shall, within 90 calendar days of completing the well installation, submit: - (a) Results from a 24-hour constant-rate aquifer pumping test that is conducted at a rate not less than 90% of the requested maximum pumping rate.
+1. All permits issued by the District shall state the following:

+- (a) the name of the person to whom the permit is issued; - (b) the date the permit is issued; - (c) the date the permit is to expire; - (d) the conditions and restrictions, if any, placed on the location of the well, instantaneous rate, production capacity, and annual amount of withdrawal of groundwater; [Amended July 13, 2021] - (e) any other conditions or restrictions the District prescribes; - (f) the beneficial use for which the water will be produced, e.g., industrial, municipal, irrigation, etc.; and [Added August 12, 2014]; - (g) the aquifer or formation to be produced for each well [Amended April 11, 2023]; and - (h) any other information the District determines reasonably useful and beneficial as defined by Chapter 36, Texas Water Code, or any other applicable laws.
+[Amended April 11, 2023] - 2.
+The owner of a well that will have a maximum pumping rate that equals or exceeds 500 gpm shall, within 90 calendar days of completing the well installation, submit:

+- (a) Results from a 24-hour constant-rate aquifer pumping test that is conducted at a rate not less than 90% of the requested maximum pumping rate.
 The data will be collected by a transducer at time intervals of not greater than 30 minutes and the data will be analyzed to produce a transmissivity for the pumped aquifer. - (b) Geophysical log(s) that include resistivity/induction, gamma-gamma, and spontaneous potential surveys. - (c) A water quality analysis of total dissolved solids (TDS) and major ions from a sampling event that occurs within 30 calendar days of the well installation. - (d) Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this Rule 7.7.2.

-[Added September 5, 2017][Amended May 12, 2020]
+[Added September 5, 2017] [Amended May 12, 2020]